timmclean/generate-safe-id/README.md

 ##Why not UUIDs?

-Random UUIDs (UUIDv4) do not have enough entropy to be universally unique (ironically enough).
+Random UUIDs (UUIDv4) do not have enough entropy to be universally unique (ironic, eh?).
 Random UUIDs have only 122 bits of entropy, which suggests that a duplicate will occur after only 2^61 IDs.
 Additionally, some UUIDv4 implementations do not use a cryptographically strong random number generator.

-This library generates 240-bit IDs, suggesting the first duplicate will occur after generating 2^120 IDs.
+This library generates 240-bit IDs using the Node.js crypto RNG, suggesting the first duplicate will occur after generating 2^120 IDs.
 Based on the current energy production of the human race, this threshold will be impossible to cross for the foreseeable future.

 ##Usage